daniel-bar/Full-Stack-Roadmap/README.md

 # Full-Stack-Roadmap
-How to become a Full Stack Developer?

 I'm going to focus on web development.

 Firstly you have to know English, if you don't, go learn English and comeback :)

-# I'm going to talk about the following ways for becoming a developer:
+## I'm going to talk about the following ways for becoming a developer:

   A. Degree.